ukgovdatascience/github_organisation_administration/README.md

 Here is an example of getting the names of all contributors across all organisation repositories:

 > ⚠️ Note that, because the `name` attribute is not in the [API response][github-contributors] for getting repository contributors, PyGithub will send another API GET request for each contributor to obtain their name!
+This may quickly exceed the [API rate limit for large organisations][github-rate-limit].

 ```python
 from github import Github